 ATCO EV Curbside Project

-As part of a 5-year pilot project, ATCO has installed 5 dual-port Level 2 electric vehicle charging stations for public use.
+As part of an extended 5-year pilot project, ATCO has installed 5 dual-port Level 2 electric vehicle charging stations for public use.
 The charging stations are located on street curbside parking spaces owned by the City.
 The cost to charge your electric vehicle is $2.50 per hour with free parking.
 Note: parking restrictions may apply, for example, seasonal parking bans.

 Encor EV Charging Stations

 The City of Edmonton has partnered with Encor by EPCOR on the Energizing Edmonton Project.
 Encor has installed EV charging stations in places that make sense for people on the go and are easy to use.
+The cost to charge your electric vehicle is $2/hour for Level 2 chargers and $18/hour for Level 3 chargers.